Experiences refined for people

 Advertising on Netflix can be purchased through the Xandr DSP or through an OTT partner (like KORTX).
 There are currently high, 7-figure purchase minimums to get started.

-How long will ads be on Netflix?
-How often will they be shown?
+How long are ads on Netflix?
+How often are they be shown?

-Netflix ads will be available in 15 and 30-second increments.
-These will be both pre-roll and shown throughout the program.
-At launch, Netflix plans to show around 4 to 5 minutes of ads per hour of programming.
+Netflix ads are available in :15 and :30 second increments.
+These are both pre-roll and shown throughout the program.
+At launch, Netflix planned to show around 4 to 5 minutes of ads per hour of programming.

 Netflix ads will not be skippable.

 What does measurement and reporting look like for Netflix ads?